MinnPost/wordpress-sandbox/wp-content/plugins/the-events-calendar/readme.txt

 == Changelog ==

+= [5.14.2.1] 2022-04-28 =

+* Fix - Correct an issue with linked common release.

+= [5.14.2] 2022-04-28 =

+* Feature - Add support to CSV import for the ISO Currency Code field.
+[TEC-4341]
+* Feature - First iteration of changes for Full Site Editor compatibility.
+[TEC-4262]
+* Tweak - Added filters `tribe_merge_identical_organizers_enabled`, `tribe_merge_identical_venues_enabled`, `tribe_merge_identical_organizers_fields`, `tribe_merge_identical_venues_fields`, `tribe_amalgamate_venues_keep_venue`, `tribe_amalgamate_organizers_keep_organizer` for better control of the merge duplicate venues and organizers functionality.
+[TEC-4225]
+* Tweak - Added filter `tribe_events_views_v2_ff_link_next_event` to allow better control of the fast-forward link target.
+[ECP-957]
+* Tweak - Allow filtering of the "next event" query in the fast-forward link.
+[ECP-957]
+* Tweak - Added filters: `tribe_merge_identical_organizers_enabled`, `tribe_merge_identical_venues_enabled`, `tribe_merge_identical_organizers_fields`, `tribe_merge_identical_venues_fields`, `tribe_amalgamate_venues_keep_venue`, `tribe_amalgamate_organizers_keep_organizer`, `tribe_events_views_v2_ff_link_next_event`.
+* Tweak - Changed views: `blocks/archive-events`.
+* Fix - Correctly calculate Event duration when the Event crosses the daylight saving date and time.
+[TEC-4336]
+* Fix - Don't try to validate "raw" as a date.
+[TEC-4254]
+* Fix - Ensure the Views don't try to do math with strings.
+[TEC-4322]
+* Fix - Enable more than 5 csv entries to be imported when using 8.0.15 to 8.0.17 or 8.1.2 to 8.1.4.
+[TEC-4312]
+* Fix - Ensure Google Calendar links include the event description if it exists.
+[TEC-4315]
+* Language - 3 new strings added, 232 updated, 0 fuzzied, and 0 obsoleted.

+= [5.14.1] 2022-03-17 =

+* Tweak - Update the backend block editor UI for a single event to look similar to its frontend version in order to create a true WYSIWYG experience when using the block editor.
+[TEC-4250]
+* Tweak - Added filters: `tribe_events_views_v2_month_ics_start_today`
+* Fix - Correct a regex typo that was breaking proper JSON-LD data around event cost.
+[TEC-4263]
+* Fix - Correct Month View ics export so it begins on the current day rather than the 1st.
+[TEC-4223]
+* Fix - Add ISO Currency Code field to admin to set code sent via JSON-LD.
+TEC was incorrectly sending symbol.
+[TEC-4212]
+* Fix - Ensure that the full styles custom properties require the skeleton style custom properties.
+[TEC-4308]
+* Fix - Ensure that the State/Province field saves for non-US venues.
+[TEC-4309]
+* Fix - Correct duplicated text in wpadminbar Events Menu.
+[TEC-4310]
+* Fix - Load the assets required by the `Event View` Elementor widget in preview mode.
+[ECP-1065]
+* Language - 4 new strings added, 144 updated, 0 fuzzied, and 0 obsoleted.

+= [5.14.0.4] 2022-03-01 =

+* Tweak - Update version of Freemius to 2.4.3.

+= [5.14.0.3] 2022-02-25 =

+* Fix - Ensure the Venue and Organizer metaboxes load when creating a new post of that type.
+[TEC-4303]

+= [5.14.0.2] 2022-02-22 =

+* Fix - Correct conditional in Filter Bar upsell banner.
+[TEC-4284]
+* Fix - Un-deprecate `tribe_initialize_view()` as it is used in some new views.

+= [5.14.0.1] 2022-02-15 =

+* Fix - Prevent parse error due to trailing comma on a method call, PHP 7.1 compatibility required.
+Props @kzeni

+= [5.14.0] 2022-02-15 =

+* Feature - Add a Filter Bar upsell banner to the Filters tab that displays when the Filter Bar plugin isn't active.
+[TEC-4238]
+* Tweak - Correct documentation around the subscribe link filters.
+Add link slug as array keys for `tec_views_v2_single_subscribe_links` filter.
+[TEC-4215]
+* Tweak - Move and deprecate some methods specific to the Google Calendar link from Main to the new Google_Calendar class.
+[TEC-4235]
+* Tweak - Prevent scripts from loading on all Admin pages, only load on pages needed.
+* Tweak - Performance improvements around Block Asset loading and redundancy.
+* Tweak - Internal caching of values to reduce `get_option()` call count.
+* Tweak - Switch from `sanitize_title_with_dashes` to `sanitize_key` in a couple instances for performance gains.
+* Tweak - Remove the `wp.editor.InnerBlocks` gutenberg component in favor of `wp.blockEditor.InnerBlocks` which was deprecated since version 5.3.
+[TEC-4178]
+* Tweak - Prevent asset loading from repeating calls to plugin URL and path, resulting in some minor performance gains.
+* Fix - Update the way we handle Classic Editor compatibility.
+Specifically around user choice.
+[TEC-4016]
+* Fix - Remove incorrect reference for moment.min.js.map [TEC-4148]
+* Fix - Fixed troubleshooting page styles for standalone Event Tickets setup [ET-1382]
+* Fix - Remove singleton created from a deprecated class.
+* Fix - Ensure that the tec_views_v2_use_subscribe_links filter applies to the single event view.
+[TEC-4219]
+* Fix - Hide the "Export to .ics file" link by default, allow showing it via a filter.
+Also ensure the link is correct.
+[TEC-4214]
+* Fix - Serve a single event import url for Google Calendar on the single event view.
+[TEC-4235]
+* Fix - Improve theme CSS compatibility on View container by making sure our views take 100% of the width available (props @askwpgirl) [TEC-4257]
+* Language - 9 new strings added, 277 updated, 1 fuzzied, and 1 obsoleted

 = [5.13.0] 2022-01-31 =

 * Deprecation - All files from Legacy Views will throw deprecated notices, refer to `https://evnt.is/v1-removal` for extra information.